rust-lang/book/2018-edition/src/ch19-06-macros.md

 Attribute-like macros are similar to custom derive macros, but instead of generating code for `#[derive]`, they allow you to create new, custom attributes of your own.
-They're also more flexible; derive only works for structs and enums; attributes can go on other places as well, like functions.
+They’re also more flexible; derive only works for structs and enums; attributes can go on other places as well, like functions.
 As an example of using an attribute-like macro, you might have something like this when using a web application framework: